datacamp-content-public/Optimizing-Pandas-Code-for-Speed-and-Efficiency/chapter1.md

 xp: 50
 ```

-Which of the following statements holds, when we want to randomly select 485 rows from the `data` dataframe?
+Which of the following statements holds, when we want to randomly select 485 rows from the `data` DataFrame?
+(Select the closest that apply)

 `@possible_answers`
-- `np.random.randint()` function is faster in a magnitude of 1 decimal point
+- `np.random.randint()` function is faster by ~ 400 μs
-- In built `.sample` function from pandas is faster in a magnitude of 1 decimal point
+-  In built `.sample` function from pandas is faster by ~ 100 μs
-- `np.random.randint()` function is faster in a magnitude of 3 decimal point
+- `np.random.randint()` function is faster by ~ 800 μs
-- In built `.sample` function from pandas is faster in a magnitude of 2 decimal point
+-  In built `.sample` function from pandas is faster is faster by ~ 100 μs

 `@hint`
-Remember, the timing starts just before the action is triggered as start_time = time.time()
+Remember to set `%%timeit` before you trigger each action

 `@pre_exercise_code`
 ```{python}